LlamaFlowJs/LlamaFlowJs/examples/mongodb/README.md

 npx tsx mongodb/1_import.ts
 ```

 If you don't want to use tweets, you can replace `json_file` with any other array of JSON objects, but you will need to modify some code later to make sure the correct field gets indexed.
-There is no LlamaFlow-specific code here; you can load your data into Mongo any way you want to.
+There is no llamaflowjs-specific code here; you can load your data into Mongo any way you want to.

 ### Load and index your data

 Now we're ready to index our data.
-To do this, LlamaFlow will pull your text out of Mongo, split it into chunks, and then send those chunks to OpenAI to be turned into [vector embeddings](https://docs.llamaflow.ai/en/stable/understanding/indexing/indexing.html#what-is-an-embedding).
+To do this, llamaflowjs will pull your text out of Mongo, split it into chunks, and then send those chunks to OpenAI to be turned into [vector embeddings](https://docs.llamaflowjs.ai/en/stable/understanding/indexing/indexing.html#what-is-an-embedding).
 The embeddings will then be stored in a new collection in Mongo.
 This will take a while depending how much text you have, but the good news is that once it's done you will be able to query quickly without needing to re-index.

 We'll be using OpenAI to do the embedding, so now is when you need to [generate an OpenAI API key](https://platform.openai.com/account/api-keys) if you haven't already and add it to your `.env` file like this: